Choosing Long‑Lasting Materials for Your Eco-Home

 True sustainability lies not only in sourcing but in the thoughtful selection of materials that don’t demand constant replacement.
 It’s this long-view approach that underpins both great shoemaking and great architecture.

-On the plus side, I have always felt that quality and durability are in the DNA of British manufacturing and design; Brompton, Barbour, Loakes etc.
+On the plus side, I have always felt that quality and durability are in the DNA of British manufacturing and design; Brompton, Barbour, Loakes, etc.

 Maintenance and Care: Ensuring Durability